How to set up an email campaign

 - Mail 1 is configured to be sent one hour after a contact is registered to the campaign, specifically at 7 pm, and on a Sunday only

-- Mail 2 is configured to be sent at 7 am and one hour after the first mail.
+- Mail 2 is configured to be sent at 7:00 am and one hour after the first mail.

-- Mail 3 is configured to be sent at 8 am, one day after the second mail, and on a Friday only
+- Mail 3 is configured to be sent at 8:00 am, one day after the second mail, and on a Friday only

-- Mail 4 is configured to be sent at 8 pm and on Thursday only
+- Mail 4 is configured to be sent at 8:00 pm and on Thursday only

-- Mail 5 is configured to be sent at 6 am and 15 hours after the fourth mail
+- Mail 5 is configured to be sent at 6:00 am and 15 hours after the fourth mail

-- The first email will be sent on 02/01 at 7 pm
+- The first email on Jan 02 at 7:00 pm

-- The second mail will be sent on 03/01 at 7 am
+- The second email on Jan 03 at 7:00 am

-- The fourth mail will be sent on Thursday, 13/01 at 8 pm
+- The fourth email on Thursday, Jan 13 at 8:00 am

 Conclusion: for an email from a campaign to be sent, it is imperative that all conditions are met.

-- A campaign email will not be sent unless all of the delays configured for it have been satisfied.
+- A campaign email will not be sent unless all the delays configured for it have been satisfied.

 - The elements used in an email, such as text, fonts, font colors, images, emoticons, and layouts, are coded in HTML.
-When abused, these elements can weigh down an email, compromising its deliverability.
+When overused, these elements can weigh down an email, compromising its deliverability.
 Receiving servers may find it difficult to deliver emails that are too heavy, which can lead to them being marked as spam or rejected by anti-spam filters.
-It is therefore essential to design emails in such a way as to limit their weight, avoiding excessive use of these elements and focusing on light, relevant content to improve deliverability.
+It is therefore essential to design emails in such a way as to limit their file size, avoiding excessive use of these elements and focusing on light, relevant content to improve deliverability.